 Blood Pudding Press will consider poetry collections of 13-23 poems (less than 30 pages please).
 Some of the poems may be previously published, but the collection as a whole should not have been published elsewhere before.
 We will delightfully consider individual chapbooks and collaborative chapbooks by 2 or 3 different writers.

 If that piques your interest, here are the details of entering the Blood Pudding Press contest:

--The winners will be announced near the beginning of the New Year (early January 2014).
-The first winning chapbook will most likely be published in late January or early February.
-The second winning chapbook will most likely be published in late March or early April.
+-The winners will be announced sometime in January 2015.
+The first winning chapbook will most likely be published in early March.
+The second winning chapbook will most likely be published in late May or early June.